MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 *Start by* —  Organizing content into topics, creating pages for each topic.
 Determine whether the page content should include text, links, list, or libraries.
 Align the content to the story to ensure that the reader can get the information that they need efficiently by quickly scanning or skimming the page.

-*You'll know you're done when* —  You can confirm users have access to the right information at the right time by using [site usage and analytics](https://support.office.com/article/view-usage-data-for-your-sharepoint-site-2fa8ddc2-c4b3-4268-8d26-a772dc55779e), and asking users for feedback.
+*You know you're done when* —  You can confirm users have access to the right information at the right time by using [site usage and analytics](https://support.office.com/article/view-usage-data-for-your-sharepoint-site-2fa8ddc2-c4b3-4268-8d26-a772dc55779e), and asking users for feedback.

 #### Build culture and community